floshin/dhamma/virtue.md

 > Anigha: "human existence is made for sensuality and reproduction.
 If you want liberation, you don't do what your birth is meant for."

+## Enduring the pressure

+> Anigha: Whoever practices that path well will eventually see for themselves that more painful and scorching than restraint is giving in to sensual desire; beings are simply too blinded by passion and ignorance to see this most of the time.
+Their perception is distorted.

 ## Effortless Right Conduct firmly established